MusaabB/MusaabB/README.md

-# 👋 Hi, I'm Musaab; I am a senior university of Washington
+- 👋 Hi, I'm Musaab; I am a senior University of Washington
-# I'm interested in  Data analytics internships for the summer of 2025
+-  I'm interested in  Data analytics internships for the summer of 2025
-# I’m currently learning AWS Cloud Infrastructure and Cloud Computing concepts
+- I’m currently learning AWS Cloud Infrastructure and Cloud Computing concepts
-# 📫 How to reach me musaab24@uw.edu
+- 📫 How to reach me musaab24@uw.edu
 <!--
 **MusaabB/MusaabB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.